 - 1. These are RMS values. - 2.
 Maximum sensitivity -147 dBm. - 3.
 Simulator test, all signals at specified power level. - 4.
 Estimated. - 5.
 Simulator test, continuous fix with all signals at specified power level. - 6.
-Open sky.
+Open sky, 24 hr field test.
 No sky-view obstructions.
 Accuracy relative to actual surveyed position, not self-relative survey. - 7.
 Limited by International Traffic in Arms Regulation (ITAR). - 8.
 Defined by navigation integrity check. - 9.
 WEP encryption is by key only.
 Passphrases are supported only for WPA/WPA2 security. - 10.
-0.5W is for Infrastructure mode, which implements a polling mode to conserve power.
+0.3W is for Infrastructure mode, which implements a polling mode to conserve power.
 Ad Hoc mode current draw is ~0.78W. - 11.
-Available on NT-220LT models ONLY.
-Does not include self-discharge of the battery itself which is 10% first month, 20% first year. - 12.
-GPS fix within 60 seconds; configuration traps up to 1 hour; 27°C; preliminary estimates. - 13.
-Although the battery will continue to function from -30° to 60°C, the battery lifetime is reduced if temperature is maintained above 45°C for long periods. - 14.
-Exceeding the specifications for storage range will decrease the life and capacity of the lithium battery The unit will continue to operate above the storage temperature, but the battery life will be significantly shorter. - 15.
-Based on continuous fix data, with up-to-date ephemeris and almanac, not valid for the first fix.
-Presented for comparison purposes only.
+Continuous transmission, 1 fix per second, Infrastructure mode, 27°C, fully charged battery.
+12 hours of operation are not guaranteed for the entire operational temperature range. - 12.
+Total current drawn by the device via USB port.
+If the device is operating during charge, the current required for operation reduces the available charge current, maintaining a maximum draw of 500mA. - 13.
+Although the battery will continue to function from -15° to 60°C, the battery lifetime is reduced if temperature is maintained above 45°C for long periods. - 14.
+Exceeding the specifications for storage range will decrease the life and capacity of the Lithium Ion battery.
+The unit will continue to operate above the storage temperature, but the battery life will be significantly shorter.